Alright, here’s the story. I decided to write this while we’re still at the hospital, because it’s all fresh in my mind.

-Things seem to calm down quickly now.
-I cut the cord, placenta is delivered, EMTs are smiling and making jokes, Sabrina and baby are loaded onto a stretcher, and I wipe up the blood on the floor while the ambulance takes my 2 favorite girls to the hospital.
+Things seemed to calm down quickly after that.
+I cut the cord, placenta was delivered, EMTs were smiling and making jokes, Sabrina and baby were loaded onto a stretcher, and I stayed behind to wipe up the blood on the floor while the ambulance took my 2 favorite girls to the hospital.

 The woman at the front door of the hospital pretty much summed everything up when I arrived the second time.
 She said, “Well, you’ve had quite the morning haven’t you?!”